83-85 Dee Street And 2 Don Street, Invercargill

-Extent includes the land described as Pt Lot 8 and Lots 11-12 DP 2107 (CT SL120/270), Southland Land District, and the building known as Alexandra Buildings, thereon.
+Extent includes the land described as Pt Lot 8 and Lots 11-12 DP 2107 (RT SL120/270), Southland Land District, and the building known as Alexandra Buildings, thereon.

 This romantic Queen Ann-style building on the corner of Dee and Don Streets in Invercargill was built in 1901 for the trustees of John Turnbull Thomson’s estate.
 Designed by prominent architect Cuthbert Brodrick, who inherited F.W.
 Burwell’s design mantle, and built by the Mair Brothers, it is an exuberant and significant building with aesthetic, architectural and social significance.

 In August 1900, the Southern Cross reported that there was to be a ‘notable addition’ to the architecture of Invercargill in the shape ‘of a handsome building of three storeys at the corner of Dee and Don Streets.’
 The building erected to the order of the trustees of John Turnbull Thomson’s estate, was to be divided into five shops, and a number of offices.